Skip to Content

 Solution:

-1. Check paths in CRON command
+1. Check the paths in the CRON command

 3. Check file access permissions

-4. Look at error logs
+4. Review the error logs

 Errors in logs

-Typical errors:
+Common errors:

 # PHP not found /usr/bin/php8.2: No such file or directory # File not found php: can't open file 'flute': No such file or directory # Insufficient permissions Permission denied